inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

     link: https://sback.it/publications/icse2020.pdf
   - title: "S. Chattopadhyay, N. Nelson, A. Au, N. Morales, C. Sanchez, R. Pandita, and A. Sarma, A tale from the trenches: cognitive biases and software development, 2020"
     link: https://d1wqtxts1xzle7.cloudfront.net/92130960/ICSE2020_Bias-libre.pdf
-prev_post: 2025-07-21-blind-spots-in-code-part-I
 ---

 The previous chapter was all about anchoring bias, which makes us cling to the first idea we come across.
-This chapter is dedicated to **confirmation bias** and **accessibility bias**, which can inhibit innovation when they make us stubbornly stick to unproven ideas.
+This chapter is dedicated to **confirmation bias** and **availability bias**, which can inhibit innovation when they make us stubbornly stick to unproven ideas.

 Why is fighting cognitive biases important?
 Because research shows they lead to more bugs and wasted time: